Phi Kappa Theta: Theta Kappa Phi (1919–1959)

 Theta Kappa Phi was founded on October 1, 1919, at Lehigh University in Bethlehem, Pennsylvania.
 The idea for the organization developed from a group of men who were a part of the university's Newman Club that were interested in establishing a social fraternity.
-Of this original group, three men would go on to be the first members and founders of Theta Kappa Phi: August Concilio, Peter J. Carr, and Raymond J. Bobbin.
+Of this original group, three men would go on to be the first members and founders of Theta Kappa Phi:

 Plans for the official establishment of the fraternity fell through upon the entry of the United States into the First World War in 1917, with several members subsequently joining the armed forces.
 Following the conclusion of the war in November 1918 and the return of members back to school, Carr led efforts to restart the process of establishing a social fraternity at Lehigh.
 Ultimately thirty men, including Concilio, Carr, and Bobbin, agreed to the establishment of the X Club, the original name of Theta Kappa Phi.

 During the first few months of the new fraternity's existence, several important actions were undertaken.
 In a meeting on November 12, 1919, the X Club would select Theta Kappa Phi as its new name.
 At the time of its adoption, the letters simply stood in place for ‘The Catholic Fraternity’ before they were given a secret meaning later on upon merger into Phi Kappa Theta in 1959.
 The founding group would elect Concilio as the fraternity's first president.
 Under him, he successfully began the infant fraternity's nationalization by unifying with the local fraternity of Kappa Theta at Pennsylvania State University, establishing the group there as its Beta chapter on March 22, 1922.

 Meanwhile, the fraternity would receive valuable help and inspiring leadership from local Bethlehem pastor, Rev. William I. McGarvey.
 Since none of the existing members had fraternity experience, McGarvey was a valuable asset in developing the fledgling group into a true fraternity in its early days.
 McGarvey would additionally secure the help of Rev. Michael Andrew Chapman in writing Theta Kappa Phi's ritual, who was an Episcopal priest as well as a member of Sigma Alpha Epsilon at Bard College.

 The basics of Theta Kappa Phi's ritual are still used in Phi Kappa Theta's ritual today, while McGarvey's effort for Theta Kappa Phi have seen him recognized as the fraternity's fourth founder, alongside Concilio, Carr, and Bobbin.

 Theta Kappa Phi would continue to expand to other colleges and universities in the surrounding region.
 By the time the merger came about in 1959, Theta Kappa Phi maintained 24 open and active chapters across the United States.